facastagnini/atom-better-git-blame/README.md

 # Better Git Blame Atom package

-A better way to view git blame info in Atom.
+**A better way to view git blame info in Atom.**

+(Doubles up as the editor integration for the Layer app.)

 - [What makes it better?](#what-makes-it-better)
 - [How do I use it?](#how-do-i-use-it)